 KnE Publishing helps institutions and individual scholars to unlock the full value of their research.
 Our Open Access digital publishing platform provides a global gateway for research, with readers in over 160 countries around the world, and contributors from over 65 countries.
-We are a trusted partner and regional ambassador for both Crossref and ORCiD, and members of OASPA and The Association of Learned and Professional Society Publishers.
+We are a trusted partner for Crossref and members of OASPA, ORCiD and The Association of Learned and Professional Society Publishers as well as signatories of The Declaration on Research Assessment (DORA) and the United Nations' SGD Publisher's Compact.